 3. The role of the private sector will be crucial for making AI accessible and efficient.
-AI demands high skill-set and capital, along with innovations that need an ecosystem to support the free flow of money along with skills.
-Due to the existing FDI policy that exists in defence, India has been conservative for handing the reins of the defence industry to the private sector.
+AI demands a high skill-set and capital, along with innovations that need an ecosystem to support the free flow of money along with skills.
+Due to the existing FDI policy that exists in defense, India has been conservative for handing the reins of the defense industry to the private sector.

-Due to the rising threats of a war-like situation has increased the demand for more autonomous vehicles and UAV-controlled systems.
+The rising threats of a war-like situation have increased the demand for more autonomous vehicles and UAV-controlled systems.
 Also, AI can help the forces for aggregating the information and coming up with relevant conclusions based on it.
 The deep learning tools also help in creating effective strategies in case of a war.

 Global Military AI Market

 The AI in Military Industry was valued at $6.26 billion in 2017 and is expected to scale to $18.82 billion by 2025.
 It is predicted that the market will witness a CAGR of 14.75% in the forecasted period.